Greek Yogurt Cheesecake

-This Greek Yogurt Cheesecake Tart with Shortbread Crust and Peaches is the stuff dessert dreams are made of.
-It’s a creamy, lightened-up way to enjoy cheesecake and so easy to make too!
+A Greek Yogurt Cheesecake Tart with a shortbread crust and fresh peaches is the stuff dessert dreams are made of.
+It’s a creamy, lightened-up healthy cheesecake recipe and so easy to make too!

-I have always been a sweets and dessert person.
+I have always been a sweet and dessert person.
 Offer me a cookie, brownie, or ice cream and I have a very hard time turning it down.
 With that said, I’m trying to limit the amount of sweets that I eat, and reserve them for special occasions.
-I want to eat a healthy diet for health reasons, and I also just feel better when I make healthy choices.
-I’m definitely not perfect though, and I’m still figuring some things out.
+I want to eat a healthy diet for and I also just feel better when I make healthy choices.

-In no way can I claim that this cheesecake tart is a health food, but I did what I could to lighten it up.
+Now, I don’t claim that this greek yogurt cheesecake is a health food, but I did what I could to lighten it up.
 Instead of cream cheese the cheesecake is made with Greek yogurt.
 I like to use full-fat Greek yogurt but 2% will work as well.
 If you haven’t yet tried Greek yogurt cheesecake, you really should!
 I love the flavor and lighter texture of it.

 This Greek Yogurt Cheesecake Tart with Shortbread Crust and Peaches couldn’t be easier to make.
 I used my stand mixer to mix up both the crust and filling.
 The crust is a no-fuss shortbread that you press in the pan with your fingers.
 It couldn’t be easier.
 (And I even threw some white whole wheat flour into the mix, and you would never know!)